 To help develop the skills of student interpreters, Deaf Camps, Inc. has instituted the Interpreter Intern program, which matches qualified interns with a nationally certified interpreter who guides the intern and provides feedback during the week of camp.
 Interpreter interns have the opportunity to gain experience interpreting in a variety of settings, including Bible Study lessons, training, outdoor activities, stage, and one-on-one interactions.

 The top priority of Deaf Camps, Inc. is providing a top-notch experience for campers.
 Interpreter interns will be asked to perform counselor duties when not interpreting.
-Interpreter interns should stay at camp for the entire week, and must complete all required training and paperwork required of counselors.
+Interpreter interns must stay at camp for the entire week (from Sunday morning at 9 am to Friday evening 8 pm), and must complete all required training and paperwork required of counselors.
 Interns will receive preparation material ahead of time, and should come to camp having read all material and identified 2-3 skills improvement goals.
 Interns will have daily meetings with their mentors to debrief and review for the next day.
 For some assignments, interpreting interns may receive feedback from a qualified, non-certified interpreter, but will also be videotaped for later debriefing with a certified mentor.

 Applicants must be at least 18 years old, must be fluent in American Sign Language, and must have training and/or experience in the field of interpreting.
 Applicants selected for the internship will be required to pass a background check.